Causal Discovery in Linear Structural Causal Models with Deterministic Relations: Comparison with linear DS-SCM

 \subsection{Reduction of the conditions for linear DS-P-SCM}

 To show how our conditions for unique identifiability of linear P-SCMs can be reduced for linear DS-P-SCMs, consider the setting in which each observed variable is associated with a distinct source.
 Under this setting, the model can be equivalently written as a linear DS-SCM with linear latent confounding and jointly independent sources (see Appendix \ref{app:proof_equiv_nondeter} for more details).
 This setting reduces Conditions \ref{condition:unique_component} and \ref{condition:marriage} in Theorem \ref{thm:main} as follows.
 First, all possible parents of an observed variable $x_k$ have unique components, i.e., $U_k(i)\neq \emptyset$ for all $x_i\in\mathcal{P}_k$.
 This further implies that the marriage condition is automatically satisfied.
 Second, for each $x_k$, the possible parent set $\mathcal{P}_k$ is equivalent to the ancestor set of $x_k$.
 This follows because, for each $x_i\in \mathcal{P}_k$ with a distinct source $s_j$, since $s_j$ is not connected to any other observed variables including $x_k$, the $s_j$ component in $x_k$ must result from $x_i$.
 Hence, there must be a causal connection/path from $x_i$ to $x_k$.
 Theorem \ref{thm:simplify} below provides the equivalent necessary and sufficient conditions for this setting.
 See Appendix \ref{app:proof_simplify} for the proof, as well as a graphical representation of the condition. \begin{theorem} Suppose every observed variable in the linear P-SCM is associated with a distinct source.
-The causal effects and exogenous connections of a linear P-SCM are uniquely identifiable from observations almost surely (in the sense described in Theorem \ref{thm:main}) if and only if the following condition holds: For a source $s_j$ that is exogenously connected to an observed variable $x_k$, either there are no causal paths from any observed variable containing $s_j$ to $x_k$, or there are at least two distinct causal paths from the observed variable(s) with $s_j$ in their source mixtures to $x_k$. \end{theorem}
+The causal effects and exogenous connections of a linear P-SCM are uniquely identifiable from observations almost surely (in the sense described in Theorem \ref{thm:main}) if and only if the following condition holds: For a source $s_j$ that is exogenously connected to an observed variable $x_k$, either there are no causal paths from any observed variable containing $s_j$ to $x_k$, or there are at least two distinct causal paths from the observed variable(s) with $s_j$ in their source mixtures to $x_k$. \end{theorem} \begin{remark} The condition in Theorem \ref{thm:simplify} for a linear P-SCM with distinct source implies the condition for unique identifiability of a linear DS-P-SCM in \citep[Theorem 16]{salehkaleybar2020learning}, but the reverse is not true.
+Thus, a linear DS-P-SCM can be uniquely identifiable in \citep{salehkaleybar2020learning} but not uniquely identifiable (as a linear P-SCM) in our setting.
+The reason is that the search space in Theorem \ref{thm:simplify}, which is the whole class of linear P-SCMs, is strictly larger than the search space in \citep{salehkaleybar2020learning}, which is linear DS-P-SCMs.
+See Appendix \ref{app:amirs_work} for the proof, and Figure \ref{fig:summary} for a schematic representation of the conditions. \end{remark}